 The Arrival of Professor Welterschmidt

 My paper was rather poorly received last week by the Adventurer’s Club.
 To be blunt, I was laughed from the podium, despite the considerable evidence I presented.
-I fear it will be some time before I am invited back.
+I fear it will be some time before I am invited back, I think I’ll sleep with my fur pillows amazon for a while.
 Bah.
 They are close-minded fools, more interested in a rush of adrenalin than actual science.

 Yesterday, my close friend Finneas Welterschmidt arrived by train at King Victor Station.
 I penned a hasty letter requesting his assistance with the Bird Queen matter, and for once, he found himself available.
 Unfortunately, the time of his arrival had slipped my mind as I was absorbed in listening to the last Field Sounds recording, seeking for the noble fey messages.
 Still no luck.
 I hope to speak with the Tinkerer Periat this week to learn if we might transform the recording in some way to hear hidden sounds.
 Mostly, however, Miss Watkins will be leading the research into this matter.
 I have my hands full with the coming war between the boggarts and birds.